x-tools/xtools/docs/configuration.rst

 Configuration
 #############

-As part of the installation of xTools, ``composer install`` or ``composer update`` may prompt you for configuration options.
+As part of the installation of XTools, ``composer install`` or ``composer update`` may prompt you for configuration options.
 This is a definition of those options.

 Databases